-Almost all the modules seen in Astra are included with GeneratePress, except for educational integrations like LearnDash and LifterLMS, and website Whitelabel feature.
+Almost all the modules seen in Astra are included with GeneratePress, except for educational integrations like LearnDash and LifterLMS, and the website Whitelabel feature.

-As seen earlier in the table, Astra Pro offers more number of pre-built site templates than GeneratePress.
+As seen earlier in the table, Astra Pro offers more pre-built site templates than GeneratePress.
 Astra also has a Mini Agency and an Agency plan that offer even more pre-built site templates.
 But, we will stick to Astra Pro in this article.

 Note: The Sites which display AGENCY marked on them, are not available with Astra Pro.